A True Individualized and Comprehensive Model of Care At Home for People with Parkinson's, ALS and other Motor Disorders

 PD:While a cure for Parkinson's disease (PD) and Amyotrophic lateral sclerosis (ALS) has not yet been found, thanks to research conducted in recent decades, many treatments are available to help manage the condition.
 And because PD and ALS are progressive diseases, it's important to begin treatment as soon as possible.
 Working together, you and your medical team will select the best treatment approach for PD based on your symptoms and needs.

-ALS:Although there is no known cure for ALS.
-The first drug treatment for the disease is a medicine called riluzole, which slows the disease progression and prolongs life.
+ALS:Although there is no known cure for ALS, treatment with the FDA-approved drug riluzole may slow the disease progression and prolong life.
 Learn more about signs, symptoms, and treatment of ALS.